Our Story & Collaborations

 The podcast champions voices who use art and activism to shape the world around them.
 We’ve spoken to Panjabi Hit Squad on British Asian music, Hark1karan on photography and Panjabi identity, Sukh Ojla on comedy and mental health, and Magic Singh on performance, culture, and illusion.

-We’ve heard from authors like Jas Billan, journalists like Hardeep Matharu and Amardeep Bassey, and activists like Navjot Sawhney (The Washing Machine Project), Tarsem Singh Sandhu (turban rights), and Huda Mukbil, a former CSIS agent turned whistleblower.
+We’ve heard from social media personalities like Jas Billan, journalists like Hardeep Matharu and Amardeep Bassey, and activists like Navjot Sawhney (The Washing Machine Project), Tarsem Singh Sandhu (turban rights), and Huda Mukbil, a former CSIS agent turned whistleblower.

-We’ve also explored Sikh aesthetics and traditional arts with Simran Kaur, Satnam Singh, and Kamalpreet Singh Pardeshi, and cultural memory with voices like Jasmine Rai, GS Nawepindiya, and Oupkar Kaur.
+We’ve also explored Sikh aesthetics and traditional arts with Simran Kaur and Satnam Singh, as well as touch upon Indic philosophy with Kamalpreet Singh Pardeshi, and cultural memory with voices like Jasmine Rai, GS Nawepindiya, and Oupkar Kaur.

 🥊 Athletes, Collectors & Keepers of Tradition

 From professional boxer Inder Singh Bassi to martial artist Nidar Singh Nihang, we’ve highlighted individuals keeping Sikh martial traditions alive.
-Guests like Runjeet Singh, Sunmit Singh, and Jasmeet Singh have offered insights into arms collecting, antiques, and the preservation of Sikh material culture.
+Guests like Runjeet Singh, Sunmit Singh, and Davinder Singh Toor have offered insights into arms collecting, antiques, and the preservation of Sikh material culture.

 📖 Empire, Resistance & Post-Colonial Realities